STaylorT/MyCD/README.md

 # MyCD
 **FILES**:
 - mycd.cpp: Main program simulating a simple shell that uses Unix-like "cd" command.
-- testInput.txt: Test input file containing most cases.
+- testInput.txt: Test input file containing poetic case testing.
 Can be redirected to executable on command line like [./mycd < testInput.txt]
 - testOutput.txt: Contains output of program when testInput.txt is ran through. [./cd < testInput.txt > textOutput.txt]
-- script.txt: Contains script of linux command window during execution **note: this is probably easier to read than test.Output.txt since it shows input as well**
+- script.txt: Contains script of linux command window during execution **note: this is probably easier to read than test.Output.txt since it shows both input + output**

 Simple program simulating Unix-like CD command; mycd.cpp can be compiled and ran via linux command line with: